 Our starting point was in a little restaurant perched high on a hill overlooking Mount Batur.
-While we were sipped on hot tea and coffee and nibbled on fresh tropical fruit and little cakes, we were treated to spectacular views of Mount Batur, the second largest volcano in Bali, although still about half the height of the largest volcano, Mount Agung.
+While we sipped on hot tea and coffee and nibbled on fresh tropical fruit and little cakes, we were treated to spectacular views of Mount Batur, the second largest volcano in Bali, although still about half the height of the largest volcano, Mount Agung.
 Batur is an active volcano, with the last explosion during the 1960s.
 Today, the volcano looked pretty awake, with what resembled a stream of black liquid casting a shadow on its left side and creating a haze of smoke at its peak.
 To the right of the volcano sits Lake Batur, which has fishing ponds by the shore (the primary industry still is in agriculture and farming).

 We met our guide, Sichan, as well as a Japanese couple and their son who was also going to be on our tour.
-We were fitted with bikes, helmets and given cycling gloves (you could keep the latter) for the journey ahead.
+We were fitted with bikes, and helmets and given cycling gloves (you could keep the latter) for the journey ahead.

 Like our white water trip, the most challenging part of the cycle was the first stage, with the road being quite bumpy and gravelly.
-This didn’t last for too long though as we stopped alongside a bamboo forest, touched cacao and coffee bean trees and also inhaled the scent of the beautiful frangipanis littered along the road.
+This didn’t last for too long though as we stopped alongside a bamboo forest, touched cacao and coffee bean trees, and also inhaled the scent of the beautiful frangipanis littered along the road.

 Next stop was a line of rice paddies, which grow different varieties of white rice (as opposed to black sticky rice, glutinous rice or even red rice).
 We also stumbled upon a Balinese Hindu temple (a private temple apparently, not just anyone can enter), as well as hung about a traditional Balinese house.
 At the front of the house, a government sign marks the number of males and females living in the dwelling.
-The house we visited was huge, with a farm (it’s tradition to keep one to two pigs and possibly other animals such as chickens – this house even owned rabbits), rooms for the older generations (usually the parent’s family lives in the same household), as well as a specific areas for preparing food and keeping the deceased before cremation.
+The house we visited was huge, with a farm (it’s tradition to keep one to two pigs and possibly other animals such as chickens – this house even owned rabbits), rooms for the older generations (usually the parent’s family lives in the same household), as well as specific areas for preparing food and keeping the deceased before cremation.